tech-sketch/SeqAL/docs/TUTORIAL_8_Stopper.md

 The `learner.trained_tagger.evaluate(corpus.test, gold_label_type="ner")` evaluate on test dataset and return the evaluation result.

-We use `performance_recorder` to parse the evluation result.
+We use `performance_recorder` to parse the evaluation result.

 The `stopper.stop(iteration_performance.micro_f1)` compare the goal and the evaluation result on micro f1 score.
 We can also compare other metrics like macro f1, accuracy, etc.